 Access to Skills

-Without a deal there could be restrictions on the movement of skilled employees, which could disadvantage the UK as a location for investment.
+If there is a No deal Brexit there could be restrictions placed on the movement of skilled employees, which could disadvantage the UK as a location for investment.
 Currently, being able to work across Europe is attractive to highly-skilled employees and barriers to this will discourage individuals from joining companies in UK.